 reliable data on financial and quantitative implementation of operations are available (however, some of the possibilities for calculation do not require these data);

-there is a risk that documents are not properly retained (by small NGOs for instance);
+there is a risk that accounting documents are not properly retained (by small NGOs for instance);

-the operations belong to a standard framework (this is where SCOs will have more added-value.
+the operations belong to a standard framework (this is where SCOs will have more added value.
 However, this is not mandatory and some of the possibilities for calculation are based on an approach by operation / beneficiary);

 SCO methods already exist for similar types of operations and beneficiaries under a nationally funded scheme or under another EU instrument.